googleapis/google-api-nodejs-client/src/apis/language/README.md

 > Provides natural language understanding technologies, such as sentiment analysis, entity recognition, entity sentiment analysis, and other text annotations, to developers.

+## Support status
+**Note**: Google provides multiple libraries for this service.
+This library is in maintenance mode, and will continue to be made available for users who have existing applications.
+If you're building a new application, or modernizing a legacy application, please use [@google-cloud/language](https://www.npmjs.com/package/@google-cloud/language) instead.
+The [@google-cloud/language](https://www.npmjs.com/package/@google-cloud/language) library is faster, easier to use, and better maintained.

+To learn more, see [Client Libraries Explained](https://cloud.google.com/apis/docs/client-libraries-explained).

 ## Installation

 ```sh